saeedghsh/music/README.md

 I wanted to redo the [frets](https://en.wikipedia.org/wiki/Fret) of my [Setar](https://en.wikipedia.org/wiki/Setar).
 Common instructions are based on length of the [strings](https://en.wikipedia.org/wiki/String_(music)) and the distance of each fret from the [nut](https://en.wikipedia.org/wiki/Nut_(string_instrument)).
-I don't like inaccuracies, so instead, I decided to find the accurate location of each fret based on the frquency.
+I don't like inaccuracies, so instead, I decided to find the accurate location of each fret based on the frequency.
 To this end I needed to calculate the frequency of the [notes](https://en.wikipedia.org/wiki/Musical_note) corresponding to each fret.

 Iranian music, and consequently the Setar, has [quarter tones](https://en.wikipedia.org/wiki/Quarter_tone) [accidentals](https://en.wikipedia.org/wiki/Accidental_(music)) ([Koron](https://en.wikipedia.org/wiki/Koron_(music)) and [Sori](https://en.wikipedia.org/wiki/Sori_(music))).
-Therfore a hash-like table listing all notes available for conventional western musical instruments with [semitone](https://en.wikipedia.org/wiki/Semitone) granularity was not enough.
+Therefor a hash-like table listing all notes available for conventional western musical instruments with [semitone](https://en.wikipedia.org/wiki/Semitone) granularity was not enough.
 I started a python script to calculate the note frequencies for that purpose, ... and kinda got carried away... hence this repo.